renormalize/etcd-druid/docs/proposals/06-immutable-etcd-backups.md

 ## Summary

-This proposal aims to enhance the reliability and integrity of ETCD backups created by `etcd-backup-restore` in ETCD clusters managed by `etcd-druid` by introducing immutable backups.
+This proposal aims to enhance the reliability and integrity of ETCD backups created by `etcd-backup-restore` in ETCD clusters managed by `etcd-druid`, by introducing immutable backups.
 By leveraging cloud provider features that support a write-once-read-many (WORM) model, unauthorized modifications to backup data are prevented, ensuring that backups remain intact and accessible for restoration.

 The proposed solution relies on `etcd-druid` to manage ETCD backups and handle hibernation processes effectively.
 It leverages one of the suggested approaches to ensure backups remain immutable over extended periods.
-It is important to note that using `etcd-backup-restore` standalone may not be sufficient to achieve this functionality, as the immutability and hibernation handling are specifically managed within `etcd-druid`.
+It is important to note that using `etcd-backup-restore` standalone may not be sufficient to achieve this functionality end-to-end, as the immutability handling (with respect to hibernation) is specifically managed within `etcd-druid`.

 ## Motivation

 Ensuring the integrity and availability of ETCD backups is crucial for the ability to restore an ETCD cluster when it has become non-functional or inoperable.
-Making the backups immutable, protects against any unintended or malicious modifications post-creation, thereby enhancing the overall security posture.
+Making the backups immutable protects against any unintended or malicious modifications post-creation, thereby enhancing the overall security posture.

 ### Goals

 - Implement immutable backup support for ETCD clusters.
 - Secure backup data against unintended or unauthorized modifications after creation.
-- Implement changes required in `etcd-backup-restore` to support this proposal.
+- Implement changes required in `etcd-backup-restore` and `etcd-druid` to support this proposal.

 ### Non-Goals